eyolfson/research-2016-ecoop-artifact/README.md

 ## Experiments

 All experiments are located in the `experiments` directory.
-To instrument a package, for example `ninja`, do the following:
+To instrument a package, for example Ninja, do the following:

     cd ~/experiments
     python build.py ninja